GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

 Creating a Deployable Package
 -----------------------------

-The build directory now contains the source of (as far as :program:`qmake` is concerned) the source of conventional Qt based C++ application.
+Assuming you have built the application code and the :program:`qmake` ``.pro`` file, the build directory will now contain the source of (as far as :program:`qmake` is concerned) a Qt based C++ application.
 To convert this into a deployable application you must follow the appropriate Qt documentation for compiling and packaging for your target platform.

 For desktop platforms this is probably as simple as running :program:`qmake` followed by :program:`make` (or :program:`nmake` on Windows).